rumeysaelioz/MicroprocessorFPGA/README.md

 # MicroprocessorFPGA
-These projects belong to the microprocessor course.
+This project belongs to the microprocessor course.